The Flood (Take That song): Chart performance

 The single achieved commercial success in the United Kingdom and across Europe upon release, charting in more than 20 countries to date.

 "The Flood" debuted in Denmark at number 7 on 22 October 2010 before moving up to 4.
 It remained in the Danish Singles Chart for a total of 20 weeks and was certified Gold by the IFPI.
 The track debuted in the Top 10 in Ireland on the Irish Singles Chart dated 11 November 2010, at number 8, but later rose to number 3 whilst also spending 15 weeks in the Irish Top 50.
 On 14 November 2010, the single debuted at number 2 on the UK Singles Chart with sales of 69,484 copies, and remained there the week after selling 89,917; it was held off number 1.
-The track has sold over 600,000 copies to date in the United Kingdom alone, being certified as Platinum, and has spent a total of eight weeks in the UK top ten and 20 weeks in the top 100.
+The track has sold over 600,000 copies to date in the United Kingdom alone, being certified as Platinum, spending a total of eight weeks in the UK top ten, 20 in the top 100, and is currently their biggest selling single from the 2010s.

 The song peaked at number 6 in Switzerland and remained in the charts for 21 weeks, also peaking at number 14 in Austria where it spent 19 weeks in the Austrian Singles Chart.
 The single became the band's 16th top 40 single in Germany where it peaked at number 12 and spent 25 weeks within the German Charts and in Norway the band continued their consecutive hits with The Flood peaking inside the top 5 at number 3.
 In the Netherlands the single peaked at number 4 and has to date spent 16 weeks within the charts, whilst the single peaked at number 2 in Italy where it was certified Gold by the FIMI.